 To lodge complaints about TG operation with the WG Chair.

+In addition, a former voter member of 802.11 continues to retain the following rights:

+To join the TG email reflector

 Meetings and Participation

 All TG meetings are open to participants of any status.
 Attention is however drawn to the registration requirements for those attending 802 Plenary and Interim Sessions where TG meetings also occur.
 WG Voter members have the right to participate in decisions.
 The TG Chair may grant participants who are not an 802.11 WG Voter the privilege of participating in discussions.